 Sustainable development based on innovation

-At Aalborg University Olman Segura joined International Business Economics.
+At Aalborg University Olman Segura joined The Innovation, Knowledge and Economic Dynamics Research Group (IKE Research Group).
 Although his area of focus was environmental sustainability, he soon got engaged in innovation.
 It was his two supervisors Bengt-Ake Lundvall and Bjorn Johnson that inspired him.

 They would argue that the most important aspect of creating environmental sustainability is to develop new knowledge.
 They kept insisting that economics needs to be innovative to lead to sustainability.
 They also said that to be innovative we need to develop new knowledge, recalls Olman Segura-Bonilla emphasizing that innovation like sustainability was a new concept in the 1990s.

 The result was a PhD thesis titled Competitiveness, systems of innovation and the learning economy: the forest sector in Costa Rica under the PhD programme Sustainable systems of innovation.
 It focused on sustainable systems of innovation and the forest sector in Central America as the case in point.

 Included in the thesis are some of the concepts that eventually lead to the innovation of carbon offsets, as Olman Segura participated in the working group under the Minister of Environment that invented it.
 Forest management and conservation as well as reforestation to preserve water reserves are also part of his PhD thesis.
 So are discoveries and innovations used to develop Costa Rica’s eco-tourism.

 Dr Segura-Bonilla explains that in addition to the knowledge and findings of the specific topic he also learned that the concept of innovation may be used in different economic areas, such as education, production, conservation and development in general.

 I ask Olman Segura-Bonilla if he could have completed his PhD elsewhere than in Denmark.
 His answer comes promptly.